10 Best 30 Amp RV Generators for 2025 (Ranked/Reviewed)

 • Weight: 103.4 lbs

-As this generator has a peak wattage of 4375 watts and a rated wattage of 3500 watts.
+Despite its cheaper price though, this generator still has plenty of power to run your 30-amp RV, with a peak wattage of 4375 watts and a rated wattage of 3500 watts.

-If you’re concerned about noise, though, this generator might not be the best option for you.
+If you’re concerned about noise, however, this generator might not be for you, as this Champion Power Equipment gas generator is on the noisy side at 68 decibels.

 Comparatively speaking, though, 68 decibels is still pretty quiet, as this is roughly the same noise level a kitchen exhaust fan puts out on high.